-HOW THE FUNDS INVEST: NVIT MANAGED AMERICAN FUNDS (cont.)
+HOW THE FUND INVESTS: NVIT BLACKROCK MANAGED GLOBAL ALLOCATION FUND (cont.)

-Volatility Overlays
+Volatility Overlay

-Each Fund's Volatility Overlay consists of approximately 5% of its net assets under normal circumstances Prospectus. although the Adviser reserves the right to increase or decrease the size of any Fund's Volatility Overlay at its discretion.
-The Volatility Overlay is designed to manage the volatility of each Fund's portfolio over a full market cycle by using stock index futures dynamically to hedge against stock market risks and/or to increase or decrease the Fund's overall exposure to equity markets.
-Each Fund's Volatility Overlay also invests in short-term fixed-income securities (or mutual funds that themselves invest in such securities) or holds cash that may be used to meet margin requirements and other obligations of the Fund's futures positions and/or to reduce the Fund's overall equity exposure.
-When volatility is high or stock market values are falling, a Volatility Overlay will typically seek to decrease its Fund's equity exposure by holding fewer stock index futures or by taking short positions in stock index futures.
-A short sale strategy involves the sale by a Fund of securities it does not own with the expectation of purchasing the same securities at a later date at a lower price.
-When volatility is low or stock market values are rising, a Volatility Overlay may use stock index futures with the intention of maximizing stock market gains.
-These strategies may expose the Funds to leverage.
+The Fund's Volatility Overlay consists of approximately 5% of its net assets under normal circumstances Prospectus. although the Adviser reserves the right to increase or decrease the size of the Fund's Volatility Overlay at its discretion.
+The Volatility Overlay is designed to manage the volatility of the Fund's portfolio over a full market cycle by using stock index futures dynamically to hedge against stock market risks and/or to increase or decrease the Fund's overall exposure to equity markets.
+The Fund's Volatility Overlay also invests in short-term fixed-income securities (or mutual funds that themselves invest in such securities) or holds cash that may be used to meet margin requirements and other obligations of the Fund's futures positions and/or to reduce the Fund's overall equity exposure.
+When volatility is high or stock market values are falling, the Volatility Overlay typically will seek to decrease the Fund's equity exposure by holding fewer stock index futures or by taking short positions in stock index futures.
+A short sale strategy involves the sale by the Fund of securities it does not own with the expectation of purchasing the same securities at a later date at a lower price.
+When volatility is low or stock market values are rising, the Volatility Overlay may use stock index futures with the intention of maximizing stock market gains.
+These strategies may expose the Fund to leverage.

-The amount of each Fund's assets allocated to the Core Sleeve may fluctuate within a general range of 90%-100% of the Fund's overall portfolio.
-Similarly, the amount of each Fund's assets allocated to the Volatility Overlay may fluctuate within a general range of 0%-10% in inverse correlation with the Core Sleeve.
-The investment adviser generally sells shares of Underlying Funds in order to meet or change the allocation between the Core Sleeve and the Volatility Overlay or in response to shareholder redemption activity.

-Each Fund's volatility management strategy may be adjusted periodically.
-Any adjustment will likely reflect, among other factors, Nationwide Life's exposure related to the guaranteed benefits available through its variable annuity contracts and the volatility of a Fund, provided, however, that any such adjustment will be made in the sole judgment of NFA.
+Although the amount of the Fund's assets allocated to the Core Sleeve was approximately 98% as of December 31, 2020, this amount may fluctuate within a general range of 90%-100% of the Fund's overall portfolio.
+Similarly, the amount of the Fund's assets allocated to the Volatility Overlay may fluctuate within a general range of 0%-10% in inverse correlation with the Core Sleeve, although this amount was 2% as of December 31, 2020.
+The Fund's investment adviser generally buys or sells shares of the Underlying Fund in order to meet or change the target allocation between the Core Sleeve and the Volatility Overlay or in response to shareholder redemption activity.
+The Fund's volatility management strategy may be adjusted periodically.
+Any adjustment likely will reflect, among other factors, Nationwide Life's exposure related to the guaranteed benefits available through its variable annuity contracts and the volatility of the Fund, provided, however, that any such adjustment will be made in the sole judgment of NFA.